thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 RFC 8446 has removed Static RSA and Static Diffie-Hellman cipher suites, therefore all public-key-based key exchange mechanisms available in TLS 1.3 provide forward secrecy.

 Pre-shared keys (PSKs) can be used with (EC)DHE key exchange to provide forward secrecy or can be used alone, at the cost of losing forward secrecy for the application data.
+For PSK use, endpoints SHOULD use (EC)DHE to achieve forward secrecy; PSK-only SHOULD be avoided unless the application can tolerate the loss of forward secrecy.

 # Authentication and Integrity-only Cipher Suites

 For a few, very specific Industrial IoT use cases {{?RFC9150}} defines two cipher suites that provide data authenticity, but not data confidentiality.
-Please review the security and privacy considerations about their use detailed in {{Section 9 of RFC9150}}.
+For details and use constraints, defer to {{?RFC9150}} (especially {{Section 9 of RFC9150}}).
+Implementations may not support these suites; deployments should not assume availability.
+This document does not add new guidance beyond {{?RFC9150}}.

 # Keep-Alive